 |FIRST SEMESTER||CERTIFICATE||CREDIT HOURS|

 |CERTIFICATE TOTAL CREDITS||18|

 Attendance is mandatory at all classroom and clinical rotations as assigned.
 Appropriate hospital dress code must be followed while on clinical rotations.
-Students will be required to do a minimum of 100 successful venipunctures, 25 successful skin punctures, and participate in an orientation at a full service laboratory.
+Students will be required to do a minimum of 100 successful venipunctures, participate in successful skin punctures, and participate in clinical training at a full service laboratory.
 In addition, students must:

 - Have a passing grade of “C” in MLT103 in order to participate in clinical rotations.